Vegan Sandwich Cookies are actually an old fashioned cookie recipe that has been updated with a RICH JAM filling – really makes them special.

 - Put the cookie rounds on a baking sheet about 2" apart because they will spread a bit.

-- Now take the cooked raisin filling and plop a good dab - about 1 teaspoon on the center of each cookie.
+- Now take the cooked raisin filling and plop a good dab - about 1 1/2 teaspoons on the center of each cookie.

 - Place another cookie circle on top of that.
 You can press down a little bit but not so the filling is pressed to the edge.
-You want the cookie to enclose or almost enclose the filling after being baked.
+You want the filling to keep inside the cookie edge.

 - Bake at 375 degrees for 12 minutes.